opensource-construction/open-material-data/README.md

 # Contribute

 You want to contribute?
 Great, because we need the open source community to help us bring our idea to life.
-You can join our discord as a starting point: https://discord.gg/x3hRa2QT
+You can join our [discord](https://discord.gg/x3hRa2QT) as a starting point.